 Kawaguchiko

 Guest House Sakuya (English) Owners reported to be friendly and very knowledgable about veganism.
 The English-language website reads “we have dishes for vegan.”
+The price for meals is also extremely reasonable, at 800 yen each for breakfast and dinner as of a check of the website in January 2024.

 There are two onsens on the property, one men’s and one women’s, that are shared during the day.
 When staying at Guest House Sakuya on weekdays (except during the summer), you can book one of them during the evening to share with your party, whatever their gender.